Impact Report/Strategic Plan

 Today, we face new challenges, including pressures from the current administration.
 In response, we are setting intentional goals and embracing shared aspirations.
 The focus ahead may not lie solely in expansion, but in strengthening connections within the communities we serve.
 More than ever, Head Start is essential — a national program operating in all 50 states, the District of Columbia, Tribal nations, and several U.S. territories.
 It supports children and pregnant women in both urban and rural areas, with services delivered through approximately 1,600 local agencies.
 These agencies, including school districts, local governments, community-based and faith-based organizations, and tailor Head Start to meet the unique needs of families in their areas.

-As we look forward to the future, Region 9 Head Start Association is prepared to engage broadly with hope and determination.
+As we look forward to the future, Head Start WEST is prepared to engage broadly with hope and determination.
 Over the next three years, we are excited to launch new services, cultivate collaborations, and strive for even higher-quality support in every community we serve.

 We are ready to lead, to follow, and above all, to serve the Head Start community — especially the children and families, the focus of our work.